Data on fixed penalty notices, court proceedings, drug and drink driving offences, and breath tests for 2020.

 Fixed penalty notices (FPNs)

-- 13% of motor vehicle drivers killed in Wales were found to have had a blood alcohol level over the legal limit, compared with 15% in Great Britain.
+- 19% of motor vehicle drivers killed in Wales, were found to have had a blood alcohol level over the legal limit.

 Screening breath tests